 During the summer it’s normal for tourists to choose the beaches or a even cruise to escape the heat, but a mountain retreat can be just as refreshing.
-Summer in Italy and hiking in the Alps are definitely the top choice in Europe when it comes to choosing an adventure vacation, and it is in the eastern portion of the famed mountain range that we find the Dolomites.
+The Alps are definitely the top choice to spend your summer in Italy when it comes to choosing a hiking vacation and it is in the eastern portion of the famed mountain range that we find the Dolomites.

 The Dolomites are stretched out between the regions of Trentino, Sudtirol and northern Veneto and take their name from the carbonate rock dolomite which gives the mountains their distinctive appearance.
 Unique between any other mountain range is the way the rocks literally change colour depending on the time of the day.

 At dusk and dawn especially, the magnesium studded cliffs change hues from light yellow to red, pink and even violet.
 The process is called “Enrosadira” which is not a scientific term but comes from the local Ladin language meaning “turning pink”.

 The locals are just as rugged as the location, being a mix of Tyrolean, Venetian and Italian culture they are an interesting mix of stony faced and whimsical characters.
 As proud of their beautiful landscape as they are open to visitors who truly appreciate it.

 Each of the three regions the Dolomites are distributed in have their own singular characteristics and most sought-after peaks, parks, lakes and localities.
 The whole entirety of the Dolomite range is a protected UNESCO world heritage site.
 The mountains also have distinctive and extreme features due to being made out in large part of a mixture of carsic and dolomitic rock giving them a more imposing and monolithic appearance than their alpine counterparts in Switzerland, France or even the rest of Italy.